sergpapa/PropertyLister/TESTING.md

 - **As a user, I want to search for properties by keywords, so I can quickly locate specific items.**

     - **Expected:** Users should be able to search for properties using specific keywords.
-    - **Testing:** Entered various keywords in the search bar (e.g., "apartment," "villa," "garden") and checked if the correct properties were shown.
+    - **Testing:** Entered various keywords in the search bar and checked if the correct properties were shown.
     - **Result:** The search feature worked correctly, returning relevant properties based on the keyword.

 ## **Interactive Map View with Markers**